 Treatment for pectus excavatum depends on your child’s symptoms.
-Many cases of mild pectus excavatum do not require treatment.
-If your child does want treatment for mild pectus excavatum, options include:
+Many mild cases do not require treatment.
+If your child does want treatment for a mild form of the condition, options include:

 - Chest exercises to strengthen and reshape the chest.
 Working the pectoral muscles will make them bigger and help cover the sunken area of the chest but will not get rid of the deformity

 - If your child is self-conscious about the appearance of their chest, ask their doctor about speaking with a mental health provider